MartinBradbury/trihub/README.md

 #### Home Page Content Mobile
 ![Home Page Content](/src/assets/readme/hpcontmob.png)

 ### Register / Sign in

-Available in the nav bar on on mobile and desktop is the sign in / register nav links.
+Available in the nav bar on mobile and desktop is the sign in / register nav links.
 This navigates the user to a sign in page where if they have an account, they can type in their username and password to log in.
 Once logging in they are redirected back to the home page and the nav bar will change to allow the user to access all the site content.
-If the sigin in unsuccessful, the user will be given a message detailing what the issue was with their sign in attempt.
+If the sign in in unsuccessful, the user will be given a message detailing what the issue was with their sign in attempt.
 The sign up section takes users to a page where they are asked to input their username, password and confirm password.
 The username is unique and the user will be informed if that username already exists.
 The password is case sensitive and has a requirement to make sure the password is comprehensive enough.
-If any of these creteria are not met, the user will be presented with a message informing them.
+If any of these criteria are not met, the user will be presented with a message informing them.
 Once registered the user will be directed to the sign in page.

 #### Sign in page Desktop
 ![Sign in desktop](/src/assets/readme/sidesk.png)